Why Use Sessions

 - Browse the web without trackers that might be active in other colored Sessions.

 - This means you can have Facebook or Google open in the gray Global tabs and they can’t see what you do in the purple tabs, for example.

 Other Powerful Session Control Features

 Since multilogin is a key component of Ghost, we’ve built a few extra features that let you work with Sessions in a more productive way.

-First, you should know that you can have up to three browsing Sessions per Task in the free version or up to 15 per Task in the premium version.
-You can also use multiple Tasks to essentially have unlimited Sessions.
+First, you should know that you can have up to three browsing Sessions per Workspace in the free version or up to 15 per Workspace in the premium version.
+You can also use multiple Workspace to essentially have unlimited Sessions.

 In addition, you can see Session info and perform actions on any Session by clicking the Ghost icon to the left of the URL bar in your browser.